sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex3_M365_Apps.md

 1. Switch to the Client 1 VM (**VM-Deployment-ID**).

 1. You want to log in as **Laura Atkins**.
 If the Edge browser is still open from the previous lab exercise, then close it now.
-You should be on the **VM-Deployment-ID**'s desktop, where it should indicate that you are logged on as **adatum\administrator**.
+You should be on the **VM-Deployment-ID**'s desktop, where it should indicate that you are logged on as **adatum\Azureuser administrator**.
 Since you want to log on as Laura Atkins, select the **Ctrl+Alt+Delete** function for your VM environment.
 On the menu screen that appears, select **Switch user**. <br/>

 	The lower-left portion of the desktop displays the **Administrator** and **Other user** options.
 Select **Other user**.